Outrigger Hotels & Resorts: History

-In March 2016, Outrigger sold its four Australian hotels to the Mantra Group.
+In March 2016, OUTRIGGER sold its four Australian hotels to the Mantra Group.
 In November 2016, the company entered into an agreement to be acquired by an affiliate of KSL Capital Partners, a Denver, Colorado based firm that specializes in travel and leisure investments.
-Outrigger's portfolio includes 38 hotels, condominiums and vacation resort properties operated, owned and managed.
+OUTRIGGER's portfolio includes 38 hotels, condominiums and vacation resort properties operated, owned and managed.
 Jeff Wagoner joined the company as president and CEO, effective April 26, 2018.
-As well, KSL Resorts Co-founder and CEO Scott Dalecio, who was serving as Outrigger’s interim CEO since early 2017, was appointed executive chairman of the global hospitality brand.
+Additionally, KSL Resorts Co-founder and CEO Scott Dalecio, who was serving as OUTRIGGER’s interim CEO since early 2017, was appointed executive chairman of the global hospitality brand.

+In 2020, OUTRIGGER purchased the former Sheraton Kona Resort & Spa at Keauhou Bay on Hawaiʻi Island, marking the start of a new phase of expansion within the Hawaiian Islands.
+The property was later rebranded as OUTRIGGER Kona Resort & Spa, reflecting the company’s renewed focus on its home market.

+In July 2023, OUTRIGGER acquired the Kā‘anapali Beach Hotel and its sister property Plantation Inn on Maui, further expanding its Hawaiian portfolio.
+The property was subsequently renamed OUTRIGGER Kā‘anapali Beach Resort.

+In September 2023, the company added the 25-acre oceanfront property Kauaʻi Beach Resort & Spa near Līhuʻe on the island of Kauaʻi to its collection, rebranding it as OUTRIGGER Kauaʻi Beach Resort & Spa.

+In 2024, OUTRIGGER Resorts & Hotels partnered with Cirque du Soleil Entertainment Group to debut ‘Auana’, the first-ever Cirque du Soleil resident show in Hawaiʻi.
+Presented at the OUTRIGGER Waikiki Beachcomber Hotel, the production celebrates the islands’ natural beauty, music and storytelling through Cirque’s signature artistry.

+OUTRIGGER will continue its growth in Southeast Asia with the upcoming opening of OUTRIGGER Phi Phi Island Resort, expanding the brand’s presence in Thailand’s luxury resort market.
+Located on the iconic Phi Phi Don Island, the beachfront property is scheduled to open in October 2025.